jedijamez567/swgemu-manager/README.md

 You can connect to the MySQL database using `localhost:3306` using any MySQL compatible tool.
 The root password can be found in the [docker-compose.yml](docker-compose.yml)

+### Using the REST API

+The server includes a REST API that provides programmatic access to server information and management capabilities.
+See [REST_API_SETUP.md](REST_API_SETUP.md) for details on using the API.

+A Streamlit-based client application (`swgemu_api_client.py`) is provided for easy interaction with the REST API.

 ### In-game Commands

 All admin commands will be available to the default admin/admin account.
 You can find a full list of SWGAdmin commands here: [CommandsV2](https://drive.google.com/file/d/0BwjBDOFpOsM5OEVuMDh1U3BDYnM/view)